 - What’s the most logical/desired step for your readers.

-Once you’ve selected the best ideas, write a first draft.
-Learn to write in a first person voice to be more conversational.
+Once you’ve selected the best ideas, write the first draft.
+Learn to write in a first-person voice to be more conversational.
 You might want to start by asking your reader a question about the key problem he’s struggling with right now.